 Table of Contents

 Introduction; PART 1: AUTISM, ATTACHMENT AND SENSORY INTEGRATION DYSFUNCTION (SID); Chapter 1: Raising a Child on the Spectrum; Chapter 2: Attachment and Sensory Integration Dysfunction (SID); Chapter 3: Art Therapy’s Scope to Concurrently Address Impaired Attachment and Comorbid SID; Chapter 4: Methodology and Procedures; PART 2: The 7 THEMES OF THE S-BRATA; Chapter 5: Sense of Safety; Chapter 6: Sensory Regulation; Chapter 7: Mirroring and Attunement; Chapter 8: Art Materials as Entry Point of Engagement; Chapter 9: Structure and Boundaries; Chapter 10: Flexibility; Chapter 11: Art product Not the Focus; Chapter 12: Conclusion

-Huma Durrani, DAT, is an art therapist and practice-based researcher who owns Coloured Canvas, a specialized community resource for individual and group art therapy for children with autism spectrum disorder, psycho-emotional, and behavioural issues in Singapore.
+Huma Durrani, DAT, is an art therapist and practice-based researcher who owns Coloured Canvas, a specialized community resource for individual and group art therapy for children and adolescents with autism spectrum disorder, psycho-emotional, and behavioural issues in Singapore.